xyproto/orbiton/README.md

 * Smart cursor movement, trying to maintain the X position when moving up and down, across short and long lines.
 * Press `ctrl-v` once to paste one line, press `ctrl-v` again to paste the rest.
 * Press `ctrl-c` once to copy one line, press `ctrl-c` again to copy a block of lines (until a blank line), press `ctrl-c` again to copy the current function.
-* Open or close a portal with `ctrl-r`.
+* Jump to matching bracket with `ctrl-r`.
+Open or close a portal with `ctrl-r` pressed twice.
 When a portal is open, copy lines across files (or within the same file) with `ctrl-v`.
-* Build code with `ctrl-b` and format code with `ctrl-w`, for a wide range of programming languages.
+* Build code with `ctrl-space` or `ctrl-b` and format code with `ctrl-w`, for a wide range of programming languages.
 * Cycle git rebase keywords with `ctrl-w` or `ctrl-r`, when an interactive git rebase session is in progress.
 * Jump to a line with `ctrl-l`.
 Either enter a number to jump to a line or just press `return` (or `t`) to jump to the top.
 Press `ctrl-l` and `return` again (or `b`) to jump to the bottom.
 Press `c` to jump to the center.
 * When jumping to a specific line in a file with `ctrl-l`, jumping to a percentage (like `50%`) or a fraction (like `0.5` or `.5`) is also possible.
 It is also possible to jump to one of the highlighted letters.